 Photos stored in iCloud

-The Picaboo app is a great way to upload images that are stored on your phone, however, to save your phone's memory, many iPhone photos may be stored in iCloud.
+By accessing a mobile browser, you can easily upload images that are stored on your phone, however, to save your phone's memory, many iPhone photos may be stored in iCloud.
 If you can see your images on multiple devices, they are likely stored on iCloud.

-The Picaboo app is currently only able to access photos which are stored in a phone's memory.
-The app is not able to access photos stored in your iCloud account.
-To be able to use those photos in your project, you will first need to download the images from iCloud to your computer.
+You may only be able to access photos which are stored in a phone's memory.
+To be able to use photos stored on iCloud in your project, you may first need to download the images from iCloud to your computer.
 Here are some steps to help:

 - Sign into iCloud.com